dev-guna/Extensions/README.md

-# Getting Started with Create React App
+# Getting Started with CRA-Extension

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run the above comman to install all the packages for this app.\

 ### `npm start`